 Other ingredients which you should look out for are Glycerin and Hyaluronic Acid as these ingredients are humectants that hold onto moisture in the skin, plumping out fine lines and leave skin looking hydrated and supple.

 And of course, the holy grail of anti-ageing ingredients, Retinol, is essential to use on crepey skin.
 Retinol has the ability to speed up collagen production, restoring the skin’s elasticity which leaves skin looking firmer and plumper.

-Some SKINICIAN products we recommend incorporating into your skincare routine to keep crepey skin moisturised are: Overnight Retinol Powerbalm, Vitamin C Elixir, Time Delay Day Cream, Restoring Night Cream and SKINICIAN Body Lotion.
+Some SKINICIAN anti-aging skincare products we recommend incorporating into your skincare routine to keep crepey skin moisturised are: Overnight Retinol Powerbalm, Vitamin C Elixir, Time Delay Day Cream, Restoring Night Cream and SKINICIAN Body Lotion.